 Are Maltipoos Hypoallergenic?

-No. As we mentioned previously, there is technically no such thing as a hypoallergenic dog.
+No. As we mentioned, there is technically no such thing as a hypoallergenic dog.
 However, the Maltipoo does shed less than many other breeds and produces fewer allergen proteins than other breeds due to their breed.

 Dogs that are least likely to cause allergic reactions usually belong to specific breeds, including: